 5. You can help yourself to a buffet breakfast in the mornings

-When I travel I always love waking up and having a great breakfast to head down to and The Ambleside Inn have a magnificent spread.
+When I travel I always love waking up and having a great breakfast to head down to and The Ambleside Inn has a magnificent spread.

-Plus, there’s bottomless tea and coffee for your much needed caffeine fix.
+Also, there is bottomless tea and coffee for your much-needed caffeine fix.
 It’s always a great way to fill up for a day of exploring!

 6. It’s the perfect base to explore more of Ambleside and the Lake District!